dawedaman-prog/-diatask-legal/README.md

   - [Terms of Service](https://dawedaman-prog.github.io/-diatask
   -legal/terms-of-service.html)

-  ## About Talki Do
+  ## About Talki.Do

-  Talki Do is an intelligent iOS task management app that helps you organize your day using voice commands and AI-powered task creation.
+  Talki.Do is an intelligent iOS task management app that helps you organize your day using voice commands and AI-powered task creation.